ByNoMeans/Bash-Prompt/README.md

 # pure-bash-prompt

-An informative, non-overwhelming, clean, easy-to-change and fast alternative to the traditional Git-Bash for Windows prompt.
+An informative, non-overwhelming, clean, easy-to-change and quick alternative to the traditional Git-Bash for Windows prompt.

 ## Note: